hengrumay/metis_project_movies/README.md

-## Movie ROI -- How are Movie Genre and Studio related to a movie's ROI?
+## Movie ROI -- How are Movie Genres and Studios related to a movie's ROI?
 This project explored how a movie's genre and its production studio are related to its return on investment (ROI).

 #### Description of Script Files: